zzzkeil/wireguard-dnscrypt-tor-server/README.md

 #### status 2022.03.12 :
-test to update my script and debian 11 support
+update my script and run a quick test on debian 11 now

 ** whats working :
 * wireguard
 * dnscrypt
 * tor
+* blocklist...

 ( some issues with .onion have to be fixed  / not working in this version )